garronej/evt/docs/api/README.md

 ---
 description: >-
-  The API reference documentation of the library and step by step guide for new users.
+  The API reference documentation of the library and step-by-step guide for new users.
 ---